-Walk in the footsteps of those who fought 100 years ago while supporting the soldiers and veterans of today.
+Walk 100km, following in the footsteps of those who fought for our freedom in WWI or WWII whilst supporting the soldiers and veterans of today.

 What is it?